 TUMO, the digital learning centre, opened in Berlin in the middle of the German "soft" lockdown late in the year 2020.
-From this time 12 to 18-year-olds can now learn online how creative programming works.
+Following the end of the coronavirus measures, 12 to 18-year-olds have been able to learn how creative programming works here on site since March 2022.
 The unique education project modelled on an Armenian project is a hit with young people.
 Other TUMO centres shall be opened as soon as it can be arranged.

 It's cold and grey Wednesday afternoon in December, one of those days when the sun can't break through the clouds, and a rather dreary one for student Ferdinand.
 His hockey practice has fallen through because of coronavirus, his guitar lessons are cancelled and school is especially hard-going because there are so many uninspired digital lessons.
 Ferdinand is 12 years old and a seventh grader at a Berlin secondary school.